quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week4.md

 - 5:00  PM: Refactored the code.
 Updated PR #85 (#66).
 - 7:15  PM: Refactored the code.
 Updated PR #84 (#56).
 - 7:45  PM: Still stuck on `Why the updated texture is not applied on the same mesh after the uv scale is updated ?`
+- 9:00  PM: Used the browser's debugger by adding breakpoints but no luck.<br>
+What happens is whenever a material change is requested, then changeMaterial(meshes, material) is called from lib/scenejs/Walkin.js, I have added breakpoint in that function exactly where the texture is changed but couldn't find the bug ;( (#57)

 ## **Wednesday: January 24**
 - 9:00  AM:   Continuing the thread `Enable Esc to reset view #66`